PrachetShah/Springboot-REST/README.md

 1. Install the `.jar` file from `packages` on gitub

-2. After Installing usejava command run the generated SNAPSHOT.jar file - `java -jar NAME_OF_FILE.jar`
+2. After Installing use java command run the generated SNAPSHOT.jar file - `java -jar NAME_OF_FILE.jar`

 #### 2. To run the code(Using Maven):